- Travel and Places»

 - Eastern Asia

-Staying with a Tibetan Family in Sichuan, China
+Tibetan Homestay in Sichuan, China

 Prior to our trip to China, my girlfriend and I had done our research on where we wanted to go and what we wanted to see and do.
 Top of our list wasn't the Great Wall or the Forbidden City in Beijing or the Terracotta Warriors and Horses in Xi'an (although we did all those things and they were great!): no, top of our list was a visit to Jiuzhaigou Valley National Park.
 The pictures we saw online just looked out of the world and we knew we had to go there.